CosmanAgraz/rshobu-net/posts/first-post.md

 The clientside was build using web component based practices using React/NextJS.
 NextJS is built on top of React which handles a lot of boilerplate code such as client-side routing.
 NextJS still uses JSX to define components.
 The components which I wrote for this website could be used on any React project.
 I write less, do more! ;)

 ---

-Hope you at least liked the cubes 🥺